dmennell/konvoyToolbox/install/konvoy-onPrem-openEbs/README.md

 * Download/Clone/Copy/Whatever these files locally to your computer.

 ## Install, Start, Enable, Validate iSCSI Client Software
-This process needs to be completed on every Kubelet (non control-plane) node as Open EBS relies on the iSCSI Initiator and tools
+This process needs to be completed on every Kubelet (non control-plane) node as Open EBS relies on the iSCSI Initiator and tools.
+Run the following commands:
 ```
 sudo yum install iscsi-initiator-utils -y
-sudo systemctl enable iscsid
-sudo systemctl start iscsid
+sudo systemctl start iscsid && sudo systemctl enable iscsid
 ```
-Validate iSCSI Installation:

-Is Innitiator Name Configured?
+Verify the name is configured:
 ```
 cat /etc/iscsi/initiatorname.iscsi
 ```
-Is Service Running?
+Verify the service is running
 ```
 systemctl status iscsid
 ```